Skip to main content

 Tenorite, CuO, is similar in composition and occurrence.

-This page titled 14.5.2: Spinels and other Oxides with Mixed Coordination is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 14.5.2: Spinels and other Oxides with Mixed Coordination is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Dexter Perkins via source content that was edited to the style and standards of the LibreTexts platform.